fnalways/Olares/docs/manual/olares/settings/index.md

 - Manage integrations – Connect Olares to external web services and tools.
 - Customize appearance – Set system language and background preferences.
 - Configure network – Set up FRP, VPN, and edit the hosts file.
+- Configure search - Configure indexing rules to optimize your search experience.
 - Backup and restore – Create and manage backup and restore tasks for selected directories.
 - Update system – View system details and install updates.
 - Export system log – Generate and export system logs for diagnostics.